How to clean lace and poly base hair system?

 How to clean lace base?

-The solvent soak is one of the most popular cleaning methods for lace bases.
+1. The solvent soak is one of the most popular cleaning methods for lace bases.
 Lace material is so delicate that you should be careful not to soak it too long, no matter which solvent you are using.
 If the lace base is placed in the solvent, it can cause the knots to swell, which will lead to premature shedding.
-Additionally, you also need to be careful not to use to much solvent.
+Additionally, you also need to be careful not to use too many solvents.
 The solvent which submerges the underside of the base is enough.
 Too much solvent will lead to the tangled and matted hair.

 NO matter what base material you choose, you have to ensure that there is no solvent left on the base before reattaching the system.
 If you don't get all of the solvent and adhesive residue off of your base, it can prevent the new tape or adhesive from adhering properly.